wkoszek/me/source/blog/2017-03-28-are-you-a-good-open-source-contributor.html.md

 He did a really successful app; it was in top-20 best selling apps in the US at some point for a short time.
 [Other people report much worse numbers](https://www.quora.com/What-percentage-of-iPhone-app-users-leave-reviews-in-the-App-Store)

-Review it's
-more work than clicking a button, but I'd be surprised to see that this number would be bigger than 10--15%.
-Getting a star there is nice, since I like to imagine that for every `N` stars I had potentially `10N` users who inspected and evaluated the repository and maybe used the code.
+Review means more work than clicking a button, but I'd be surprised to see that this number would be bigger than 10--15%.
+Getting a star next to your project is nice, since I like to imagine that for every `N` stars I had potentially `10N` users who inspected and evaluated the repository and maybe used the code.